 Similarly to cashiers, train stations up and down the country now have machines to buy and collect tickets.
 It’s only a matter of time before all types of tickets can be ordered online and collected from self-operating machines at the station.

 The number of factory workers in manufacturing has fallen sharply because of technological intervention, enabling machines to take on the heavy labour.
-One factory in China has replaced 90% of its human workers with robots already, which it says has resulted in fewer defects and an increase in production.
+One factory in China has replaced 90% of its human workers with robots already, a move which it says has resulted in fewer defects and an increase in production.
 Robots now carry out the majority of tasks on their own, meaning only a few human staff members are required to keep an eye on them and carry out maintenance.